 HMRC approved salary sacrifice arrangements where an employee has their contractual pay reduced by an agreed amount (supported by a variation to their contract) in return for a tax assessable benefit in kind, from which income tax liability may or may not then be removed, are pensionable under L G P S (where the benefit in kind is specified in the employee’s contract of employment as being a pensionable emolument).

-The exception is any salary sacrificed for a car or any other vehicle, which cannot be pensionable.
+The exception is any salary sacrificed for a car or any other motor vehicle, which cannot be pensionable.

 However, from 6 April 2017, significant reforms to salary sacrifice arrangements were introduced by the Government.
-These reforms markedly restricted the types of benefits in kind which can benefit from income tax and National Insurance contribution advantages via a salary sacrifice arrangement.
+These reforms markedly restricted the types of benefits in kind which can benefit from income tax and National Insurance contribution (NIC) advantages via a salary sacrifice arrangement.
+Employer contributions into registered pension schemes were excluded from the April 2017 changes.
+Employers and LGPS members can continue to benefit from income tax and National Insurance savings when pension contributions are paid through a salary sacrifice arrangement.

+Salary sacrificed through a Shared Cost Additional Voluntary Contribution (SCAVC) is pensionable if the employer specifies in the employee’s contract of employment that the contribution the employer makes to the SCAVC is a pensionable emolument.

 Where holiday entitlement is sold in return for additional remuneration, the extra pay will (as in the 2008 Scheme) be non-pensionable, because it is a ‘payment in consideration of loss of holidays’.

 Buying extra leave